GET IN TOUCH

 IRS Checks on Reported Income Trigger Additional Notices

-The deduction phases out beginning at $100,000 for single filers and $200,000 for joint filers.
-Taxpayers with investment income, rental activity, or retirement withdrawals may exceed these limits once all income sources are combined under tax code rules.
-The Internal Revenue Service uses automated matching programs to compare reported income with claimed deductions.
-Discrepancies may delay processing during the filing season.
+The deduction phases out for taxpayers with modified adjusted gross income over $100,000 for single filers and $200,000 for joint filers.
+Married taxpayers must file jointly to claim the deduction.
+Taxpayers with investment income, rental activity, or retirement withdrawals may exceed these thresholds once all income sources are combined.
+The Internal Revenue Service uses automated systems to compare reported income with claimed deductions, and discrepancies may delay processing during the filing season.

 How Filers Should Respond When an IRS Notice Arrives

 Taxpayers who receive IRS notices should follow the instructions outlined in the letter.
-The IRS recommends using certified or registered mail when submitting paper responses or uploading digital copies through the document upload tool when available.
+The IRS recommends responding by the deadline stated in the notice and maintaining copies of all submitted documents.
 Taxpayer Assistance Centers can provide in-person support, while the National Taxpayer Advocate may assist those facing unresolved issues or delays.

-If an adjustment results in a balance due, the IRS may approve a payment plan after reviewing the taxpayer’s financial details.
-A tax professional can help determine whether the original claim was valid and what documentation is required for resolution.
+If an adjustment results in a balance due, taxpayers may wish to explore available resolution options.
+A tax professional can help determine whether the original claim was valid and what documentation is required to resolve it.

 Steps Taxpayers Can Take to Reduce Filing Risks

-Taxpayers planning to claim the auto-loan interest deduction should confirm that the vehicle is new, assembled in the United States, and used exclusively for personal purposes.
-Maintaining accurate interest statements, purchase records, and VIN documentation can help avoid disputes with the Internal Revenue Service.
+Taxpayers planning to claim the auto-loan interest deduction should confirm that the vehicle was originally used by the taxpayer, was assembled in the United States, and is used exclusively for personal purposes.
+Lease payments do not qualify.
+Maintaining accurate interest statements from the lender, purchase records, and VIN documentation can help avoid disputes with the Internal Revenue Service.

 Individuals uncertain about their eligibility or record-keeping requirements may consult a tax professional before filing their tax return.
 Careful preparation and accurate reporting significantly reduce the likelihood of IRS notices during the tax season.